kvaes/TasmanianTraders-IaC-AzureAutomationDSC/README.md

 * Configurations ; This contains the DSC configurations and their companion config data.
 * Scripts ; Here you can find the scripts you can use to deploy.
   * importModule ; This will import a DSC module from the powershell gallery and into your automation account
+  * importAllModules ; This will import all the modules presented inthe "Modules" directory (filtered on the pattern "Modules" in the file name)
   * importConfiguration ; This will import a configuration & compile it
   * importAllConfiguration ; This will import all the configurations present in the "Configurations" directory